 With Ricciardo heading to Renault, Max is joined by Pierre Gasly in 2019.
 Like the Dutchman, the French racer is fast, full of his own importance and with a sizeable chip on his shoulder.
 If nothing else, Christian Horner and Helmut Marko will have their work cut out trying to keep the two drivers from one another's throats... all the more reason why the amiable Ricciardo will be sorely missed.

-Clearly, as we saw post-Monaco, Max is able to learn from his mistakes, however, as we saw in Brazil, he remains prone to listening to his right foot and heart rather than his head.
+As we saw post-Monaco, Max is able to learn from his mistakes, however, as we saw in Brazil, he remains prone to listening to his right foot and heart rather than his head.